-PLEASE NOTE: The idler screw needs to be fully retracted (loosened).
-Failure to do this will result in the engine not running at its full RPMs, which will result in a poor cut.
+PLEASENOTEThe idler screw needs to be wound fully out failure to do this will result in the engine not running at its full RPMs' which will result a poor cut.

 COOLING BOX

 Follow the parts table below to gather the components required for each step.